-The OCC previously has determined that reinsuring a portion of the mortgage insurance on loans originated, purchased, or serviced by the parent bank of an operating subsidiary, or by the parent bank's lending affiliates and subsidiaries, is generally permissible under the National Bank Act, because this activity is part of, or incidental to, the business of banking.23 With respect to originated or purchased loans, the OCC concluded that this reinsurance activity is part of the business of banking because it is comparable to an extension of low down payment mortgage loans without mortgage insurance, but with a higher interest rate to cover the risk of repayment.
+The OCC previously has determined that reinsuring a portion of the mortgage insurance on loans originated or purchased by the parent bank of an operating subsidiary, or by the parent bank's lending affiliates, is generally permissible under the National Bank Act, because this activity is part of, or incidental to, the business of banking.20 The OCC concluded that this reinsurance activity is part of the business of banking because it is comparable to an extension of low down payment mortgage loans without mortgage insurance, but with a higher interest rate to cover the risk of repayment.
 The reinsurance activities also were found to be functionally equivalent to a partial repurchase of a national bank's own loans, a traditional banking activity.
 The OCC concluded that the reinsurance activities benefited national banks by providing flexibility in acquiring credit risks and obtaining new sources of credit-related income.
 Banks' involvement in reinsurance may also benefit customers by increasing competition and promoting the availability of mortgage insurance at competitive rates.
 Finally, the OCC concluded that reinsurance involves credit judgments and the assumption of credit risks comparable to other lending activities.
 The OCC thus concluded that the reinsurance activities are part of the business of banking.
-Alternatively, the OCC concluded that mortgage reinsurance would be permissible as an activity incidental to banking, particularly to a national bank's express power to make loans, because it optimized the use of the bank's credit underwriting capacities.24
+Alternatively, the OCC concluded that mortgage reinsurance would be permissible as an activity incidental to banking, particularly to a national bank's express power to make loans, because it optimized the use of the bank's credit underwriting capacities.21